-Somewhere in an alternative universe, it’s possible that one of the most feared hitters in baseball might have instead been known as one of its greatest pitchers.
-Babe Ruth started out as a pitcher for the Boston Red Sox in 1914, and when approached about getting his bat into the lineup on a daily basis in 1918, his manager Ed Barrow responded that “I’d be the laughingstock of baseball if I took the best lefthander in the league and put him in the outfield.”
-A couple of years later, Ruth was sold to New York’s team for an unprecedented $125,000 where he proceeded to hit 54 home runs for the Yankees, and begin a pretty good career hitting a baseball instead of throwing it at people.
+Somewhere in an alternative universe, one of the most feared hitters in baseball might have instead been known as one of its greatest pitchers.
+Babe Ruth started as a pitcher for the Boston Red Sox in 1914, and when approached about getting his bat into the lineup daily in 1918, his manager Ed Barrow responded that “I’d be the laughingstock of baseball if I took the best lefthander in the league and put him in the outfield.”
+A couple of years later, Ruth was sold to New York’s team for an unprecedented $125,000 where he proceeded to hit 54 home runs for the Yankees and begin a pretty good career hitting a baseball instead of throwing it at people.

 Google may monitor the results of search queries over time, and adjust the results of those queries based upon certain factors.
 Google was granted a patent called Document scoring based on query analysis (US Patent 8,051,071) filed on November 22, 2006 and granted on November 1, 2011.
-The patent describes a number of different types of query-based analysis that Google might undertake to rerank search results based upon this query analysis.
+The patent describes several different types of query-based analysis that Google might undertake to rerank search results based on this query analysis.

-Here are the query based factors appearing in the original patent:
+Here are the query analysis factors appearing in the original patent:

 Selections Over Time – When a particular page tends to be chosen by searchers over other pages in a set of search results for a query, that page might be bumped in rankings for that query.

-Hot Topics – Some search terms may increasingly appear in queries over a period of time, which can indicate that a topic is hot and has gained in popularity.
-Pages which are associated with those queries may be boosted in search rankings over pages that aren’t.
+Hot Topics – Some search terms may increasingly appear in queries over a while, which can indicate that a topic is hot and has gained in popularity.
+Pages that are associated with those queries may be boosted in search rankings over pages that aren’t.

 Freshness of Documents – How stale or fresh a document is might be can be based upon factors such as a document’s creation date, growth of anchor text, levels of traffic, changes to content, growth or decrease in links to and from the pages, and other factors.
 For some queries, recent documents may be considered very important.
 For example, if a search is for a Frequently Asked Questions (FAQ) page, the most recent version might be much more desirable than an older one.